The Benefits of a Warm Up

 Pathological tendons can be problematic both in and outside of exercise.
 They can be quite painful purely due to the condition.
 An adequate warm up will help decrease the pain levels in tendons.
 It will also increase their tolerance to exercise.
 Tendons are very important to warm up because we heavily rely on them during exercise.
 A good warm up and increase tendon stiffness, decrease tendon pain, and increase power output through tendons.

 These are only some of the physiological changes that occur with exercise.
 There are plenty more reasons why we should warm up.
 If you’d like more information about how to warm up look at some of our other blogs.
-If you would like a comprehensive warm up plan, book in with one of our physios or exercise physiologist.
+If you would like a comprehensive warm up plan, call 07 3352 5116 to book in with a Pivotal Motion physio or a Brisbane exercise physiologist.